p10r/p10r.github.io/content/blog/2025-03-02-blabla/index.md

 Looking at the final result, we have improved our test in multiple aspects:

 - The test is easy to read
+- The test will not need to change when there is a change in the implementation
-- There's now a single place to maintain the interactions with the app
+- It's cheaper to maintain: There's now a single place focusing on interactions with the app
 - `data-testid` and other page-specific helpers are now centralised in one place, which is `FollowingPage`
 - `webEnv` and `followingPage` can be easily reused across the test suite